-As described in Note 7, effective December 1, 2014, the Company effected a reverse stock split of the Company's issued and outstanding common stock at a ratio of 1-for-0.625.
-As a result of the reverse stock split, 11,250,000 shares of common stock were outstanding as of December 1, 2014.
+On December 10, 2014, the Company effected a reverse stock split of the Company's issued and outstanding common stock at a ratio of 1-for-0.625, wherein 0.625 shares of common stock were issued in exchange for each share of the Company's common stock owned by the Company's stockholders on December 1, 2014, the record date for the reverse stock split.
+As a result of the reverse stock split, 11,250,000 shares (post reverse-split) of common stock were outstanding as of December 10, 2014.
+The reverse stock split did not affect the number of authorized shares of the Company's common stock.
+All share and per share information contained in the financial statements has been retroactively adjusted to reflect the reverse stock split.